Kay-YOSHI/Strike-Zone-Estimation/README.md

 as a function of the horizontal and vertical locations.
 Then, I visualized it by contour plot.
 Second,
 I estimated the strike zone by Support Vector Machine and compared the result with the one from local polynomial regression.
+Finally,
+I estimated the strike zone by B-S count and investigated the size difference between counts.

 ## References